tychosoft/moderncli/README.md

 packages in the past.
 These headers are being gathered under a common package of their own that can then be installed as a core dependency.
 Hence, one interpretation for this package is "Modern C++" Library Interfaces.
-Moderncli is meant to support C++ 17 or later.
+Moderncli is meant to support C++ 17 thru C++23 with consistent source behavior.

 Moderncli headers are meant to be usable stand-alone and provide generic cross-platform low level wrappers around common system features and services.